adebsa2401/Microverse-Capstone-1/README.md

 ## Live Demo

 Go ahead this [loom video]() to have a deeper insight on the features we implemented in that project.
+You can also visit the website [here](https://adebsa2401.github.io/Microverse-Capstone-1/)

 ## Getting Started